-Note that the Greek words used here for a male (anēr and andros) differ from the more common term anthrōpos which can be translated as “man” but in reality usually refers to all of humanity, both male and female.
+Note that the Greek words used here for a male (anēr and andros) differ from the more common term “anthrōpos.”
+That word can be translated as “man” but usually refers to all of humanity, both male and female.

 Paul proclaimed the fundamental interdependence of husbands and wives, as well as of men and women.
 Procreation mitigates the order of creation.
-Since everything originates from God—our ultimate authority—he significantly restrains any sense of hierarchy (Gal 3:26–28).
+Since everything originates from God—our ultimate authority—he significantly restrains any sense of hierarchy (1 Cor 11:3–10; Gal 3:26–28).

 Therefore, in this new era of life in Christ, men and women cannot function without depending upon each other.
 While distinctions remain between the genders, there is no subordination.

 In the age to come, marriage shall no longer exist (Mark 12:25).